-M-S- $\langle \overline{\text{left}} \rangle$
+M-S- $\langle left \rangle$

-M-S-(right) Decrease/increase the indentation of the item, including subitems.
+- $M-S-\overline{\text{(right)}}$ Decrease/increase the indentation of the item, including subitems.
 Initially, the item tree is selected based on current indentation.
 When these commands are executed several times in direct succession, the initially selected region is used, even if the new indentation would imply a different hierarchy.
-To use the new hierarchy, break the command chain with a cursor motion or so.

-C-c C-c Renumber the ordered list at the cursor.
+To use the new hierarchy, break the command chain with a cursor motion or so. - C-c C-c If there is a checkbox in the item line, toggle the state of the checkbox.
+Otherwise, if this is an ordered list, renumber the ordered list at the cursor.